PLC Tag Standardization for Manufacturing Telemetry and OEE Workflows

 from decimal import Decimal, ROUND_HALF_UP

-Converts raw PLC integer to engineering units with explicit IEEE 754
+"""Raw PLC integer -> engineering units with explicit rounding control."""

 return last_stable